SlugsLikePie/5804-Docs-Gitbook-Test/README.md

 1. Call swerve.resetModuleToAbsolute() (or equivalent method) twice at the top of RobotContainer

 ## Vision
-### 1.0 Camera setup
+### 1.0 Camera Setup
+Note: Step order is very important
 1. Set the static IP in the networking tab of Photonvision
-2. THEN Set the static IP for the RoboRIO
+2. Set the static IP for the RoboRIO
 3. Power cycle the robot
 4. Access the camera configuration settings at the new static IP